Ex-Google engineer charged with theft of autonomous car secrets

-San Francisco: A former Google engineer was hit with criminal charges on Tuesday alleging he stole trade secrets from the technology giant's self-driving car project and took them to Uber.
+San Francisco: A former Google engineer was hit with criminal charges Tuesday alleging he stole trade secrets from the technology giant’s self-driving car project before he went to work at Uber.

-If convicted on the charges, Anthony Levandowski faces a up to10 years in prison and a fine of $250,000, according federal prosecutors who announced the criminal indictment.
+If convicted on the charges, Anthony Levandowski faces up to 10 years in prison and a penalty of $250,000 (Dh918,125) per violation, according federal prosecutors who announced the criminal indictment.

 “All of us have the right to change jobs, none of us has the right to fill our pockets on the way out the door,” US Attorney David Anderson said in a release announcing 33 counts of theft and attempted theft of trade secrets.